ray-di/Ray.MediaQuery/README.md

 }
 ```

-The value will be converted to a date formatted string **at SQL execution time**.
+The value will be converted to a date formatted string at SQL execution time or Web API request time.

 ```sql
 INSERT INTO task (title, created_at) VALUES (:title, :createdAt); // 2021-2-14 00:00:00